 Near the end of the year and innumerable alice and rabbit-shit nutured vegetables and nuts, unsettling panic set in – it was nearing time to leave - to leave Scario and the nearby coast of Maratea and the Cilento National Park, our blissful home; it was time to leave €2 bottles of wine (restaurant prices, of course), to leave our daily gorge of authentic Italian food, the mountains, the blue sea – to leave the last of authentic Italy.
 Necessity may be the mother of invention, panic prods the mother.

-Now - a wedding business in the land God made for weddings, not any old weddings, but a Slow Dream Weddings – well, that was a business - not too easy to realize that on your own.
+Now - a wedding business in the land God made for weddings, not any old weddings, but a Slow Dream Weddings – well, that was a business.

 That afternoon, talking to Janie and her friend Lucia (now two of the most revered wedding planners in Italy), I said – let’s do a wedding business.
 Since I had spent a life time managing (but never actually doing) high-tech, I said, give me three days and I will figure out and build a wedding web-site.
 One year later, like all high tech projects I ever managed, 352 days late, I emerged from my office in that little cottage in that little orchard on the side of that huge extinct volcano, overlooking one of the most beautiful bays, coast lines and idyllic fishing villages in Christendom - with a web-site - 600 pages and thousands of photos.